kattlo/kattlo-cli/README.md

 Notes about `remove`:
 - remove will delete the entire topic data
-- all history about the topic will be maintained
+- all migrations history about the topic will be maintained

 ## Internals